 - Cook the proteins: Gently add the fish and tofu into the pot.
 Simmer for 5–7 minutes, until the fish flakes easily.

-- (Optional) Create an egg swirl: Slowly drizzle in the whisked egg white while stirring to create silky strands.
+- (Optional) Create an egg swirl: Slowly drizzle in the whisked egg while stirring to create silky strands.

 - Season the broth: Add low sodium soy sauce and a squeeze of lime.
 Taste and adjust with more lime or herbs instead of salt.